revery-ui/revery-quick-start/README.md

 ## Resources

-- Check out the [official reason docs](https://reasonml.github.io/docs/en/what-and-why) to learn more about reason
+- Check out the [Reason-documentation](https://reasonml.org) to learn more about Reason
-- Visit the Reason [discord channel](https://discordapp.com/invite/reasonml) and say hi!
+- Visit the Reason [Discord-channel](https://discordapp.com/invite/reasonml) and say hi!

 ## Next steps

 Here's a few challenges to see if you've got the basics:

 - Change the text from 'Hello World' to something more interesting!
-- Add an Image component (Hint - you'll need to add the resource to the `dune` file, too)
+- Add an Image component
 - Respond to user input
 - Create a frameless window

 ## License

 [MIT License](LICENSE)

-Revery-quick-start also includes some assets (font files, etc) that have their own licensing terms.
-For these, see [ThirdPartyLicenses.txt](ThirdPartyLicenses.txt)